 Is the Ant Group shake-up a sign of things to come?

-The wind has changed for China's financial technology giants who now face increased scutiny.
+The wind has changed for China's financial technology giants who now face increased scrutiny.

 More in www.bbc.co.uk